ng-docs/angular-cn/aio/content/guide/lazy-loading-ngmodules.md

 # Lazy-loading feature modules

 By default, NgModules are eagerly loaded, which means that as soon as the application loads, so do all the NgModules, whether or not they are immediately necessary.
-For large applications with lots of routes, consider lazy loading &mdash;a design pattern that loads NgModules as needed.
+For large applications with lots of routes, consider lazy loading —a design pattern that loads NgModules as needed.
 Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.

 <div class="alert is-helpful">